paulagd/node-server/documentation/data/header.md

    unique id for each image taking the path of the subfolders as a reference.

-      >To use the script, just change the 'file_path' and the 'title_list' attributes inside the script for a desired ones.
+      >To use the script, just change the 'file_path' and the 'title_list' attributes inside the script for a desired ones, where your `imlist.txt` is stored.

   2. Take into account that `imlist` should contain ALL the images of the system, including the ones in `qimList`

-* The `qimlist` of each dataset should also be provided in **json** format in order to show the N desired examples of each dataset page (the ones allocated in qimList).
+* The `qimlist` of each dataset should also be provided in **json** format in order to show the **N** desired examples of each dataset page (the ones allocated in qimList).

 ----
 ## **Qimlist & imlist setup**